 Rebecca currently shoots with a Leica M9-P and Rolleiflex 2.8F.
 She self-develops and prints her black & white film in the darkroom.
 She also creates color grading products for Adobe software, which have been utilized by thousands of photographers and designers worldwide since 2009.

 Born and raised in the American Midwest, Rebecca has lived in both the United States and Europe.
-Along with her photography and design work, Rebecca enjoys travel, writing, composing music for piano, and slow Sunday mornings.
+Along with her photography and design work, Rebecca enjoys travel, writing, composing music, and slow Sunday mornings.